What Matters When Repurposing Diffusion Models for General Dense Perception Tasks?: An Extra Attempt on Human Pose Estimation

 \textbf{Task Definition} Human Pose Estimation is a task aimed at determining the spatial configuration of a person or object in a given image or video.
 This involves identifying and predicting the coordinates of particular keypoints.

-\textbf{Implementation Details} For human keypoint detection, we use Simple Baseline\cite{xiao2018simple} for person detection, and perform training on the COCO training set with 15K training samples.
-Performance is evaluated on the COCO~\cite{lin2014microsoft} validation set.
-As shown in \cref{fig:keypoint}, our method is generalizable to unseen objects in the training set.
-To evaluate the performance on COCO, we use the keypoint head of ViTPose~\cite{xu2022vitpose} for decoding the output.
-The quantitative results compared with a generalist model, Painter\cite{Painter} is shown in \cref{tab:keypoint}.
+\textbf{Implementation Details} For human keypoint detection, we use Simple Baseline \citep{xiao2018simple} for person detection and conduct training on the COCO training set with 15K training samples.
+Performance is evaluated on the COCO~\citep{lin2014microsoft} validation set.
+As shown in \cref{fig:keypoint}, it is generalizable to unseen objects in the training set.
+To evaluate the performance on COCO, we use the customized keypoint head of ViTPose~\citep{xu2022vitpose} for decoding the output.
+The quantitative results compared with a generalist model, Painter\citep{Painter} is shown in \cref{tab: keypoint}.